bimdata/javascript-api-client/docs/CheckplanApi.md

 <a name="createCheckplan"></a>
 # **createCheckplan**
-> CheckPlan createCheckplan(projectPk, cloudPk, data)
+> WrappedClass createCheckplan(cloudPk, projectPk, data)